A Majorization-Minimization Gauss-Newton Method for 1-Bit Matrix Completion: Summary and Discussion

 \section{Summary and Discussion}

-Various applications involve partial binary observations of a large matrix, motivating the need for faster algorithms to solve the 1-bit matrix completion problem.
-In this paper we proposed \texttt{MMGN}, a novel fast and accurate method for this task.
-Our algorithm employs the MM principle to convert the original challenging optimization problem into a sequence of standard low-rank matrix completion problems.
-For each MM-update, we apply a factorization strategy to incorporate the low-rank structure, resulting in a nonlinear least squares problem.
-We then apply a modified Gauss-Newton scheme to compute an inexact MM-update by solving a linear least squares problem.
-Hence, in comparison to previous works, our method is relatively simple and also does not include a spikiness constraint.

-We demonstrated the effectiveness of \texttt{MMGN} on several simulated 1-bit matrix completion problems with two popular 1-bit noise models, and on a real data example.
-We compared \texttt{MMGN} to \texttt{TraceNorm} \citep{davenport20141} and \texttt{MaxNorm} \citep{cai2013max}.
-Over a broad range of settings, involving non-spiky and spiky matrices, \texttt{MMGN} achieved comparable and in some cases lower errors, while often being significantly faster.
+In this paper, we proposed \texttt{MMGN}, a novel fast and accurate algorithm for solving the 1-bit optimization problem.} Our algorithm employs the MM principle to convert the original challenging problem \eqref{eq:1-bit-opt} into a sequence of standard low-rank matrix completion problems.
+For each MM update, we apply a factorization strategy to incorporate the low-rank structure, resulting in a nonlinear least squares problem.
+We then apply a modified Gauss-Newton scheme to compute an inexact MM update by solving a linear least squares problem.
+Hence, in comparison to previous works, our method is relatively simple and can easily scale to large matrices.
+In comparison to two established 1-bit matrix completion methods, \texttt{TraceNorm} \citep{davenport20141} and \texttt{MaxNorm} \citep{cai2013max}, and three generic schemes for solving the original optimization problem \eqref{eq:1-bit-opt}, \texttt{MMGN} typically achieved comparable and sometimes lower errors while often being significantly faster.

-Finally, we note that \texttt{MMGN} bears some similarities with the algorithm proposed by \cite{de2006principal} for logistic principal component analysis \citep{collins2001generalization, schein2003generalized}.
-While the two problems are different, both \texttt{MMGN} and the method by \cite{de2006principal} are MM algorithms employing the same majorization of the negative log-likelihood.
-The difference is that the latter minimizes the rank-constrained least squares problem with the SVD.
-While this approach can be modified to handle missing data simply by filling in missing entries with the appropriate entries of the last MM iterate, the overall procedure requires storing a complete $m$-by-$n$ matrix regardless of the size of $\lvert \Omega \rvert$.
-In contrast, the storage requirement of \texttt{MMGN} adapts to $\lvert \Omega \rvert$.
-Specifically, for $\lvert \Omega \rvert \ll mn$, \texttt{MMGN} requires storing $3\lvert \Omega \rvert + (m + n)r$ numbers, since it employs compressed column storage for the observed data and dense storage for only the factor matrices.

 Our work raises several interesting directions for further research.
 On the practical side, it is of interest to extend \texttt{MMGN} to other quantization models, such as movie ratings between 1 and 5.
 On the theoretical side, an open problem is to prove that under suitable assumptions, and possibly starting from a sufficiently accurate initial guess, \texttt{MMGN} indeed converges to the maximum likelihood solution.